bcgov/ds-intro-to-git/README.md

 - *Something about BC Gov specific materials Org, Licensing, bcgovr*
 - Understand the value-add of using version control to manage software projects

-The workshop content will follow best practices for version control such as writing descriptive commit messages, including a .gitignore file and tracking all relevent and secure project files.
+The workshop content will follow best practices for version control such as writing descriptive commit messages, including a .gitignore file and tracking relevent project files.

 ## Who should take this course?